prakharpd/Agentic-Portfolio/README.md

-31/5/26: There is small bug in Github in which Jupyternotbook previews are not visible.
-So in many of my repos you have to download it to look that file locally.

 # 🤖 Portfolio Chatbot - Agentic AI System

 An intelligent AI chatbot using **Agentic AI**, **RAG (Retrieval-Augmented Generation)**, and local AI models to answer questions about your professional portfolio.